 Goods & Services

-(1) Communication cables; RF cables; Electric cables and cable assemblies comprised of electrical cables and connectors; cable connectors and cable connector assemblies comprised of connection cables and electrical cables for use in connections; coaxial cables; coaxial cable connectors; coaxial microwave cable assemblies comprised of electrical cables and connectors; electric and electronic connectors.
+(1) Communication cables being data cables; RF cables; Electric cables and cable assemblies comprised of electrical cables and connectors; cable connectors and cable connector assemblies comprised of cable connectors and electrical cables for use in connections; coaxial cables; coaxial cable connectors; coaxial microwave cable assemblies comprised of electrical cables and connectors electrical coaxial cables and connectors adapted for use with microwaves; electric connectors; electronic connectors for circuit board.

 A high frequency, high density electrical connector with structures that shorten ground loops in regions of the connector in which shorter ground loops results in less crosstalk and/or less insertion loss at high frequencies.
 The connector may multiple conductive elements including one or more signal conductors in line with ground conductors.
 The structures may be near the distal ends of the ground conductors and may divide larger ground loops into smaller ground loops in regions of the connector where the ground conductors are separated from a ground conductor in the complementary mating structure by a small distance.
 These structures may include a ground strip attached to extensions from a shield within the connector and/or a secondary beam extending from the ground conductors and positioned to contact the ground conductors in the complementary mating structure.